mahaveer220/THREEjs-Web-Animations/README.md

-## IIT Bombay , intern 2018.
+## Ekalavya , IIT Bombay , Internship 2018.

-Developed web applications using JavaScript , THREEJS and HTML.
+Developed Web simulation games using JavaScript, THREEJS and HTML.

-These applications provide interactive learning for kids.
+These applications provide interactive learning for kids in Elementary and High school by giving them a chance to perform a scientific experiment virtually with varied initial parameters.

-#### Input: parameters
-#### output: visualize the experiment